torshachakravorty/torshachakravorty.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Economics at UC San Diego.
-My research focuses on the provision, targeting, and role of informal brokers in public service delivery.
+My research focuses on topics in Development and Public Economics.

 ## Education
 - PhD in Economics, Economics, UC San Diego (Current)